NillionNetwork/nillion-docs/docs/blacklight/overview.md

 ## Node Operations

 Blacklight operates as a permissionless network where anyone can run a verifier node.
 Node operators earn rewards for completing verification work, with rewards distributed proportionally based on the amount of NIL staked to each node.
 The network uses a fixed annual reward pool funded by protocol emissions.

-## Native Gas Token

-ETH is the native gas token for the Blacklight L2.
-All transactions on the network, including verification operations and node interactions, require ETH to pay for gas fees.

-## NIL Token

-NIL is an ERC-20 token deployed on Blacklight and can be displayed and managed in any EVM-compatible wallet without special configuration.
-NIL is used for staking to verifier nodes, with staked amounts determining the share of verification work and rewards allocated to each node.